mars0i/masonclj/example/README.md

 and mushrooms interact; snipes eat mushrooms.)</p>

 <p>The main MASON control file is Sim.clj, which subclasses MASON's
 `SimState` class.
-Another important file is `Example.clj`, which controles the GUI; this subclasses MASON's `GUIState`.
-(This module's name is what determines the name on the upper bar of the main GUI window.)</p>
+Another important file is `UI.clj`, which controles the GUI; this subclasses MASON's `GUIState`.</p>

-<p>The usual entry point is neither Sim.clj nor Example.clj,
+<p>The usual entry point is neither Sim.clj nor UI.clj,
 although both contain `main` methods.
 The entry point is a traditional one for Clojure: core.clj.
-This file determines whether the main in Sim.clj or the one for the GUI in Example.clj is called.
+This file determines whether the main in Sim.clj or the one for the GUI in UI.clj is called.
 (You don't have to set up things this way, but that's how I did it.)</p>

 <a name="parameters"></a><h2>Parameters:</h2>